THE JOSIE R. JOHNSON LEADERSHIP ACADEMY

 Growing your network is a significant part of the fellowship.
 Each fellow will be paired with a Torchbearer, a community/organizational leader committed to being a champion for Black leaders.
 Fellows are expected to meet with Torchbearer mentors at least once a month.

-Alumni are the gem of the academy, each fellow will be matched with an Alumni for support during the leadership academy, to share experiences and gain insights on how to strengthen a leadership project.
+Alumni are the gemstones of the academy.
+Each fellow will be matched with an alum for support during the leadership academy to share experiences and gain insights on how to strengthen a leadership project.
 This is the first connection to the network.

-Meet AALF’s Adora Land Tolefree, who oversees the Leadership Academy..
+Meet AALF’s Managing Director, Adora Land Tolefree, who oversees the Leadership Academy…

 Our Leadership Philosophy & the Josie R. Johnson Leadership Academy